-4.2 Second stage: Product portfolios and production
+4.1 Product portfolios

-In the second stage, firms decide which products to offer and how to produce.
+In the first stage, firms decide which products to offer and how to produce.
 At the outset, each firm is endowed with a set of potential products that it can offer in market t, $\mathcal{J}{ft}$ .
 This can be thought of as the set of products that the firm is technologically capable of producing.
 The set includes products that it sells already at a different retailer or in a different market and new products resulting from minor adjustments to existing products that it could make in the short-term.
 It does not include products for which a firm would need to develop entirely new capabilities (e.g., launching its first front-loader).